CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   Route dvertising

-### Atrributes
+### Attributes

-  default-gateway  This configuration should be turned 'on' only in a
-                   centralized-routing deployment and only on the centralized GW router(s).
+  default-gateway  This configuration should be turned 'on' only in a centralized-routing deployment and only on the centralized GW router(s).
 If 'on', the IP addresses of SVIs in all EVIs are announced as type-2 routes with the gateway extended community.
-The purpose is for remote L2-only VTEPs to do ARP suppression and for hosts to learn of the gateway's IP to MAC binding. nexthop-setting  Specifies the next hop IP and MAC (Router MAC) to use in the advertisement of type-5 routes and “self” type-2 routes (“self” = SVI IP/MAC).
-Relevant only in an MLAG configuration. svi-ip           If 'on', the IP addresses of SVIs in all EVIs are announced as type-2 routes.
+The purpose is for remote L2-only VTEPs to do  ARP suppression and for hosts to learn of the gateway's IP to MAC binding.

+  nexthop-setting  Specifies the next hop IP and MAC (Router MAC) to use in the advertisement of type-5 routes and “self” type-2 routes (“self” = SVI IP/MAC).
+Relevant only in an MLAG configuration.

+  svi-ip           If 'on', the IP addresses of SVIs in all EVIs are announced as type-2 routes.
 This configuration should not be enabled if SVI IPs are reused in the network.

 ## nv set evpn dad